sdakul19/ecse_473_f23_sxr910_ariac_entry/README.md

 For this lab certain criterias had to be achieved.
 1. Start the competition.
 2. Subcribe to Orders topic.
-3. Use material_location service to find the bin of the same time of the first part of the first shipment of the first order.
+3. Use material_location service to find the bin of the same type of the first part of the first shipment of the first order.
 4. Subscribe to all logical_cameras and store the information.
 5. Everytime an order is received, use ROS_WARN to print the x, y, and z pose of each part as well as the correct bin location identified by the material_location service.
 6. Provide the location of the part in the reference frame of the logical_camera and reference frame of the robot arm1_base_link